By: Team T12-1 Since: Oct 2018 Licence: MIT

 Prerequisites: User must be logged in.
 Set the budget to $10.00 by using entering

-.
+setBudget 10.00.
 Test cases should be performed one after the other. -

 Test case:

-containing a warning that you are over budget. -
+Expected: A notification should appear on the theNotificationPanelcontaining a warning that you are over budget. -

 Test case:

-Expected: No new notifications should appear on theNotificationPanel
+Expected: No new notifications should appear on theNotificationPanel. -

 Test case: